Signed in as:

 The Rose Meta Morgan House of Beauty employed and trained nearly 3,000 people.
 When she opened her newly purchased building, 10,000 people were in attendance, including the mayor of New York City.
 Morgan was on the founding board of directors of Freedom National Bank.

 Charles Alston was a painter, sculptor, illustrator, muralist, and teacher active in the Harlem Renaissance.
-Alston co-founded the Harlem Art Workshop in 1934, which took place at 306 W. 141 St. and served as a haven for creatives in Harlem, including Ralph Ellison, Augusta Savage, and Richard Wright.
-Alston also co-founded the Harlem Arts Guild to advocate for increased funding for Black artists and Spiral, an artist collective to increase Black artist representation in galleries and museums.
+Alston co-founded the Harlem Art Workshop in 1934, at 306 W. 141 Street.
+It a haven for creative people in Harlem, including Ralph Ellison, Augusta Savage, and Richard Wright.
+Alston also co-founded the Harlem Arts Guild to advocate for increased funding for Black artists.
+He was also a co-founder of Spiral, an artist collective formed to increase Black artist representation in galleries and museums.

 Marcelino Manuel da Graça, better known as Charles Manuel “Sweet Daddy” Grace or Daddy Grace, was a Christian evangelist, faith healer, pastor, and the founder and first bishop of the predominantly African-American denomination of the United House of Prayer For All People.
 Daddy Grace was a real estate mogul who owned up to forty-two large and expensive mansion homes across the United States, including The Eldorado in the Upper West Side of Manhattan, 545 and 555 Edgecombe Avenue, and a 25-room mansion in Havana, Cuba.